 Making a career change usually means investing both your time and money.
-As with any investment, it's important to be informed before you make it.
-Before you make a career change, here are steps you can take to increase your chances of success.
+As with any investment, it's important to be informed before making a decision to increase your chances of success.

-Before you begin thinking about making a career change you have to decide whether you actually need one.
-You may just need to find a new job, not an easy task, but certainly simpler than an entire career makeover.
+Before you begin thinking about making a career change, you need to decide whether you actually need one.
+You may just need to find a new job which isn't an easy task, but certainly simpler than an entire career makeover.

-If you decide a career change is in order, you will need to evaluate your values, skills, personality, and interests using self-assessment tools, often called career tests.
+If you decide a career change is in order, evaluate your values, skills, personality, and interests using self-assessment tools, often called career tests.
 Self-assessment tools are used to generate a list of occupations that are deemed appropriate based on your answers to a series of questions.
-Some people choose to have career counselors or other career development professionals administer them but many opt to use free career tests that are available on the Web.
+Some people choose to have career counselors or other career development professionals administer them, but many opt to use free career tests that are available online.

 Make a List of Occupations to Explore

 Look over the lists of occupations generated through your use of the self-assessment tools.
-They are probably lengthy.
-You want to come up with a much shorter list, consisting of between five and ten occupations.
-Circle occupations that appear on multiple lists.
-Circle occupations you may have considered previously and that you find appealing.
+They are probably lengthy, so narrow down the list to five to 10 occupations.
+Circle or highlight occupations that appear on multiple lists, as well as those you may have considered previously and find appealing.
 Write these occupations down on a separate list titled "Occupations to Explore."

-Pare down your list of possible occupations based on what you learned from your research.
-For example, you may not be willing to put the time and energy into preparing for an occupation for which an advanced degree is required, or you may consider the earnings for a particular occupation inadequate.
+Trim down your list of possible occupations based on what you learned from your research.
+For example, you may not be willing to put the time and energy into preparing for an occupation that requires an advanced degree, or you may consider the earnings for a particular occupation inadequate.

 At this point, you should only have a few occupations left on your list.
 You now need to gather more in-depth information.
-Your best source of this information are people who have firsthand knowledge of the occupations in which you are interested.
+Your best source of this information are people who have firsthand knowledge of the occupations you're interested in.
 Identify who they are and conduct informational interviews with them if possible.
 If you don't know anyone personally, LinkedIn can be a great resource.
 You can find people with your desired job title and connect and reach out to them in regards to your interest in their field.

 Set Your Goals

 Changing your career may mean you have to undergo some training, but you may also have transferable skills that you can use in your new career.
 Before you embark on any training, find out what skills you already have and which ones you need to acquire.
-Learning new skills could take the form of earning a degree, doing an internship or taking courses.
+Learning new skills could take the form of earning a degree or certification, doing an internship, or taking online courses.

-Your decision to change careers may have been inspired by a job loss.
-In that case, you don't have to worry about leaving your job.
+If your decision to change careers was inspired by a job loss, you don't have to worry about leaving your job.
 However, if you are currently employed, you will have to quit your job and deal with some issues related to that, such as potential feelings of guilt or uneasiness about the life changes you're about to make.